rajeshso/sudokuBoardRecogniser/README.md

 1. The values of the cells should be in the range of 1-9
 2. The empty cell should be a zero
+3. There shall not be any other characters other than the sudoku values

 This is an example to illustrate a typical sudoku puzzle